 , our new and improved Exposure Control Plan exceeds the requirements of OSHA’s bloodborne pathogens standard by including important information about airborne pathogens and preventing the spread of airborne illnesses.
 It includes information that will remind your staff of respiratory and coughing etiquette, which will promote a safe, healthy worth environment as well as help eliminate the transmission of illnesses such as the flu.

-Also included with the Plan is an Exposure Control Training (on a flash drive) for training your staff and meeting your annual and new employee bloodborne pathogens standard education requirements.
+Also included with the Plan is an Exposure Control Training (on a USB flash drive) for training your staff and meeting your annual and new employee bloodborne pathogens standard education requirements.
 This Training Module also contains a post-test and answer key to assist your practice in ensuring that employees understand occupational exposure and their responsibilities under the practice’s Exposure Control Plan.
 View Table of Contents

 System requirements: PowerPoint Viewer and speakers.
 If you do not have PowerPoint Viewer, you may download it for free to your computer from Microsoft's website.
 You may copy and paste the below link into your web browser.
 Please choose the version that best fits your computer by reviewing the system requirements before downloading.